finbourne/lusid-sdk-csharp/sdk/docs/NewInstrument.md

 # Lusid.Sdk.Model.NewInstrument
-Set of identifiers of an existing instrument that will be the subject of a SpinOffEvent.
+Set of identifiers of an existing instrument that will be the subject or distribution of a corporate action.

 ## Properties